-Candy Chang is an artist, urban planner, and designer who wants to make cities more emotional.
-She believes our public spaces can better reflect what matters to us as a community and as individuals.
+Candy Chang is an artist who believes in the power of public spaces to help make sense of our communities and ourselves.
 Recent work includes ?I Wish This Was?, a public art project that invites people to write what they want in vacant storefronts, and ?Before I Die?, a public art project where residents can reflect on their lives and share their personal aspirations in public space.
 The Atlantic called it ?one of the most creative community projects ever.?
-She is a TED Senior Fellow, an Urban Innovation Fellow, and was named a ?Live Your Best Life?
+Chang is a TED Senior Fellow, an Urban Innovation Fellow and was named a ?Live Your Best Life?
 Local Hero by Oprah Magazine.
-By combining street art with urban planning, activism, and contemplation, she has been recognized as a leader in developing new strategies for the design of our cities.
-She received a BS in Architecture, a BFA in Graphic Design, and a Masters in Urban Planning from Columbia University.
+By combining street art with urban planning, activism, and introspection, she has been recognized as a leader in developing new strategies for the design of cities.
+Chang received a BS in Architecture, a BFA in Graphic Design and an MA in Urban Planning from Columbia University.